jariperttunen/Rextensions/README.md

   - Based on this example.
 Extended the example to *double* datatype and for matrices.

 2. [Writing R extensions](https://cran.r-project.org/doc/manuals/R-exts.html)
-  - *Must read*!
+  - *Must read, especially the chapter 5.9 Handling R objects in C*!
 Official guide to R extensions including required functions and  datatypes used in this *Rextensions* exercise.